 Alongside that free advice, make sure to offer tons of relevant content, even if it’s not your own!
 You want to become a resource and a mandatory go-to for all things relating to that topic and others will see you as an expert when you share and promote others in your field.

-3. Blog about it
+Blog about It

 Clearly, if you haven’t jumped on the blogging wagon, it’s not too late.
-I just wrote an article to get you started on your blogging journey – read it here.

 Anyone who does business online knows that blogging is important.
 It’s an extension of that social media free advice and relevant tidbit sharing strategy, you just put the goods in a blog post.
 This is also helpful for SEO purposes and ranking on search engines – but that’s for another article.